Rational

 by dividing the numerator by the denominator; conversion for non-finite values happens

-identically to casting a floating point value to a long
+identically to casting a floating point value to a long, in particular:

 - Positive infinity saturates to the largest maximum long